JulianSamphire/ReformatCode/README.md

 If the prefix is set to Me then settings are read locally so you can change settings if you are in a class or module etc.

+*Note: If you set your settings modules “Include In” settings (under advanced settings) to all unchecked then none of the constants you place inside will be included in your built application.*

     Prefix (<empty>)

 If the setting is set, the prefix for all future settings will be based on that value, so setting it to `Test_` will change all settings in that project to require a `Test_` prefix.
 You can use this if you want to avoid naming conflicts in your projects.